atlassian/git-lob/doc/smart_protocol.md

 The smart protocol is a system by which the git-lob client and server exchange data, including potentially binary deltas, in order to fulfil what the 'dumb' sync protocol does just using file operations, more efficiently.

+A reference implementation is provided for the server end of this exchange, [git-lob-serve](git-lob-serve.md)

 The exchange in principle
 -------------------------